 Insycle is an incredibly powerful customer data management solution for companies looking to improve customer segmentation or install new segmentation initiatives.

-Insycle gives you complete control over your data, allowing you to solve common data errors and ensure your customers and accounts end up in the correct segments through a powerful suite of data quality and analysis tools:
+Insycle gives you complete control over your data.
+Insycle’s powerful suite of data quality and analysis tools simplify customer segmentation, allowing you to solve common data errors and ensure your customers and accounts end up in the correct segments.

 Let’s say you want to segment your contacts by their job title, a common variable for B2B companies.

-But you have a problem — the way that different job titles are named are not consistent.
-Your CEO segment might have their position expressed in a few different ways within the data:
+But you have a problem: Job titles aren’t consistent in your database.
+Your CEO segment might be expressed a few different ways within the data: